 For example, the University of Utah offers its Income Share Agreement for students in 18 majors, from chemical engineering and economics to communications and special education.

 3. Start with the cost of your program

 To start designing your program, we suggest you first know the exact amount your ISA is equal to, whether that be your entire tuition or just a portion.
 After you know that, you can start to adjust your Income Percentage or the max payment cap to make sure the program will still be profitable for your program while being fair to your students.

 4. Make sure you can educate your students on the ISA option

-Although Income Share Agreements are a great alternative to student loans they’re not perfect for every student.
+Although Income Share Agreements are a great alternative to private student loans, they’re not perfect for every student.
 Depending on their degree, an ISA may not be the right fit for specific students.
-Students should be very familiar with key terms such as minimum income threshold, max payment cap, payment window, and required payments before they choose to use an ISA.
-They should also be aware of the exact amount they could be potentially paying back in the long run.
+Students should be very familiar with key terms such as minimum income threshold, max payment cap, payment window, and required payments before using an ISA.
+They should also be aware of the exact amount they could potentially pay back in the long run.

 We suggest you have a dedicated page on your website to educate students on ISAs or at least a section on your website that links back to other ISA materials.
-For example, at Purdue University students who apply for the program are required to read about the ISA and take a quiz about the cap and the downsides so they fully understand what they are signing up for.
+For example, at Purdue University, students who apply for the program must read about the ISA and take a quiz about the cap and the downsides to fully understand what they are signing up for.